atuosto1/NewYork_Towns_Fiscal_Analysis/README.md

 **public_safety -** total expenditures on public safety services (Police, Fire, EMS) **social_services -** total expenditures on public assistance programs (Medicaid, Financial Assistance, Youth Services)

+## How to Reproduce
+### Requirements:
+- Stata version 14 or higher
+- "estout" package needed for esttab and eststo functions (run following line if not installed -> ssc install estout, replace)
+### Getting Data:
+I got my data from the Office of the New York State Comptroller's Local Government Bulk Financial Data (linked above and [here](https://wwe1.osc.state.ny.us/localgov/findata/financial-data-for-local-governments.cfm)).
+In "detailed account-level data" (Scroll down on the link) I selected "Revenue, Expenditure and Balance Sheet Data" then, "Single Class of Government for All Years" and then "Town" in the dropdown menu, after which I downloaded all of the data in a zip file and converted each .csv file to .dta (See methodology step 1).

 ## Methodology
 ### Step 1: Panel Data Construction